 All program is subject to weather and might change accordingly.

-Särkijärvi is located in the municipality Muonio in the Northwest of Lapland.
-Around 300 people live there and the climate is rather arctic.
+Hetta is located in the municipality Enontekiö in the Northwest corner of Lapland and around 800 people live there.
+Climate is arctic.
 The average temperature in the end March is about -5C (23F).

-Särkijärvi is located about 170km North of the Arctic circle, 14km East of the Swedish border and at the western edge of Pallas-Ylläs national park.
+Hetta is located about 220km North of the Arctic circle, 35km South of the Norwegian border and right at the northern edge of Pallas-Ylläs national park.

 Important for night photography and long exposure photos.
 The tripod will minimize camera shaking.
 Handheld photos in darkness will not be sharp.
 To adjust settings comfortably, the tripod should be nearly your height.
 If you don’t have a tripod, you can rent one for 25 Euros for your entire stay.